Interference of Clocks: A Quantum Twin Paradox

 \section{Abstract}

-The phase of matter waves depends on proper time and is therefore susceptible to special-relativistic (kinematic) and gravitational time dilation (redshift).
+The phase of matter waves depends on proper time and is therefore susceptible to special-relativistic (kinematic) and gravitational (redshift) time dilation.
 Hence, it is conceivable that atom interferometers measure general-relativistic time-dilation effects.
-In contrast to this intuition, we show that light-pulse interferometers without internal transitions are not sensitive to gravitational time dilation, whereas they can constitute a quantum version of the special-relativistic twin paradox.
-We propose an interferometer geometry isolating the effect that can be used for quantum-clock interferometry.
+In contrast to this intuition, we show: (i.)
+Closed light-pulse interferometers without clock transitions during the pulse sequence are not sensitive to gravitational time dilation in a linear potential. (ii.)
+They can constitute a quantum version of the special-relativistic twin paradox. (iii.)
+Our proposed experimental geometry for a quantum-clock interferometer isolates this effect.